TypeScript Type Safety: Exploring Overloads & Conditional Types

 TypeScript function overloads are not type safe

-Below is an example from Java of a overloaded method called addToken
+conventional example from Java of an overloaded method called addToken

 class Scanner {